textdb/MCW-Internet-of-Things/Whiteboard design session/WDS trainer guide - Internet of Things.md

 3. Can Azure handle a lambda architecture?

-4. We have heard of Azure IoT Central, does this offer a good starting point for us?
+4. We have heard of Azure IoT Central; does this offer a good starting point for us?

 5. Some of our customers require their IoT devices to communicate in a firewall-friendly way without opening up additional incoming or outgoing ports.
 What options do we have to accomplish this?